 UICC's central advocacy goal is for governments around the world to implement the 2017 cancer resolution adopted at the World Health Assembly (WHA 70.12) and meet the global targets contained in the Global Action Plan on NCDs, the Sustainable Development Goals and the World Cancer Declaration.

-UICC works across the policy cycle to help bring together the evidence base for effective cancer control, develop tools

-  to support national advocacy and share examples of successful policy change.
+UICC works across the policy cycle to help bring together the evidence base for effective cancer control, develop tools to support national advocacy and share examples of successful policy change.

-  The timeline below provides a quick snapshot of the major ‘wins’ that global advocacy has been able to deliver, and you

-  can explore these further using the global cancer commitments navigator.
+The timeline below provides a quick snapshot of the major ‘wins’ that global advocacy has been able to deliver, and these can be further explored using the global cancer commitments navigator.